sreddyvariPK/python_training/README.md

 **Some of List Methods are:**

-append() - Adds an element at the end
+​	append() - Adds an element at the end

-clear() - Removes all the elements from the list
+​	clear() - Removes all the elements from the list

-copy() - Returns a copy of the list
+​	copy() - Returns a copy of the list

-count() - Returns the number of elements with the specified value
+​	count() - Returns the number of elements with the specified value

-extend() - add element of a list
+​	extend() - add element of a list

-index() - Returns the index of the first element with the specified value
+​	index() - Returns the index of the first element with the specified value

-insert() - adds an element at the specified position
+​	insert() - adds an element at the specified position

-pop() - Removes the element at the specified position
+​	pop() - Removes the element at the specified position

-remove() - Removes the item with the specified value
+​	remove() - Removes the item with the specified value

-reverse() - Reverses the order of the list
+​	reverse() - Reverses the order of the list

-sort() - sort the list
+​	sort() - sort the list

 **11.Tuples** -  Refer /practices/practices/tuples.py for more exercises

+Tuples are used to group together related data, such as a name, their age, and their gender etc.,.

 ​	Tuples are immutable

-​	Cannot remove, insert values to tuples
+​	Cannot remove, insert values to tuples as they are immutable

-​	Even though tuples are immutable, its list elements is mutable
+​	Even though tuples are immutable, its list elements is **mutable**

 ​	Can be access using index